grame-cncm/faustdoc/src/tutorials/jsfx.md

  - by associating MIDI input to a control in slider metadata `[keyon:64]`
  - by setting polyphonic mode with `declare options ["nvoices:4"]`

-The former will actually connect MIDI key or ctrl to the slider, while the latter will connect MIDI note inputs to sliders named *freq*, *key*, *vel*, *gain*, *gate*, and will convert the MIDI value to whatever it is supposed to represent : frequency for "freq", raw MIDI note number for "key" (...).
+The former will actually connect MIDI key or ctrl to the slider, while the latter will connect MIDI note inputs to sliders named *freq*, *key*, *vel*, *gain*, *gate*, and will convert the MIDI value to whatever it is supposed to represent: frequency for *freq*, raw MIDI note number for "key" (...).

 The `@block` section contains a condition so that it will only call `control` function when MIDI events occur.